 How is science taken into account in the legislative process?
 How do parliamentary commissions or groups select their experts?
 "We will be conducting interviews with stakeholders.
-The aim is that it should become possible to shape the policy process more transparently and with the necessary diversity," explained lawyer Odile Ammann.
+The aim is that it should become possible to shape the policy process more transparently and with the necessary diversity," explained lawyer Odile Ammann and neuroeconomist Silvia Maier.